asoushawk/transactionalDataWarehouseModel/README.md

 # transactionalDataWarehouseModel
 This project showcases a Dimensional Data Warehouse model, utilizing random data from Public APIs  to populate the DW.
-The fact table is transactional based.Data endpoints are available trough an API: https://transactionaldw.herokuapp.com/api
+The fact table is transactional based.Data endpoints are available through an API: https://transactionaldw.herokuapp.com/api

 ## Schema